Auckland Council bribery, fraud case: Ex-staffer Sundeep Rasila and businessman Sunil Chand admit charges

 The Serious Fraud Office charged 56-year-old businessman Sunil Chand with offering a $7500 cheque to bribe Sundeep Dilip Rasila, a 42-year-old council worker.

-Both men appeared in the High Court at Auckland this morning and pleaded guilty.
+Both men, who are on bail, appeared in the High Court at Auckland this morning and pleaded guilty.

 However, Justice Paul Davison did not enter convictions for the men after they indicated they would be seeking a discharge without conviction at their sentencing in May.